Florence L. Barclay: Biography

 Florence Barclay wrote eleven books in all, including a work of non-fiction.
 Her novel The Mistress of Shenstone (1910) was made into a silent film of the same title in 1921.
-Her short story Under the Mulberry Tree appeared in the special issue called "The Spring Romance Number" of the Ladies Home Journal of 11 May 1911.
+Her short novel Under the Mulberry Tree appeared in the Ladies Home Journal from April through September 1911.

-Florence Barclay died in 1921 at the age of fifty-eight.
+Florence Barclay died in 1921 at the age of fifty-eight while undergoing surgery.
 The Life of Florence Barclay: a study in personality was published anonymously that year by G. P. Putnam's Sons "by one of Her Daughters."
+In 2023 the Oxford Dictionary of National Biography included her, Mrs. Disney Leith, Gabrielle Wodnil and Bessie Marchant in new biographies of eleven Victorian writers who have caught the attention of academics.